Offline mode : How to fix most games

 Since I feel somewhat inspired by the Stop Killing Games initiative by Ross Scott of Accursed Farms (despite its issues which I will nitpick below) I might as well take a slice of the action & make my own little take on their stuff.
 Maybe I'll be adding more soon?

-But seriously, online-only game leaves the player at the publishers' mercy & forces the former to buy more stuff they don' need (unfortunately I'm not talking about in-app purchases where you get in-app currencies to waste - I meant hardware to support those online-only crap like more advanced devices - computers, phones, routers, network plans).
+But seriously, online-only games leave the player at the mercy of those who shouldn't be in the position (which will be listed below) & forces the player to buy more stuff they don't need (unfortunately I'm not talking about in-app purchases where you get in-app currencies to keep you tied to the game - I meant hardware to support those online-only crap like more advanced devices - computers, phones, routers, network plans).
 Consider this page a continuation of my previous mobile gaming rant as well.

 Assets

 First off, the assets.
 One obvious way would be to provide archive files (in the universal .tar.gz and/or .zip format; not some proprietary one that can only be used by just one app), which would be extracted by the app.
-For cross-platform games (like something that supports Android, iOS, MacOS, Windows, and/or any other operating systems you can think of), this should also allow you to take these files from one of your device (whether it's running Android, BSD, Linux, Mac, Windows, or anything else) & play it on your other device that's running some other operating system, and vice versa.
+For cross-platform games (like something that supports Android, iOS, MacOS, Windows, and/or any other operating systems you can think of), this should also allow you to take these files from one of your device & play it on your other device that's running some other operating system, and vice versa.
+30/11/2024 Update : Simply copy/pasting the files into the relevant folders is one possible method, but only if the relevant folders can be accessed without any kinds of elevated access.

-As for expansion patches like new chapters in some games, one way to accomodate it is to update the archive files (at least the parts that got affected by the expansions) for it before making an archive file for it.
+As for expansion patches like new chapters in some games, one way to accomodate it is to update the archive files (at least the parts that got affected by the expansions and/or updates) before making an additional archive file for it.

 Installation executables (.apk, .exe, .msi) also count here, if it wasn't obvious.
-However, unlike the rest of the assets which uses those archive formats, the executables must use their targeted environment's executable format, and as one universal file rather than several files based off the target's CPU architecture.
+However, unlike the rest of the assets which uses those archive formats, the executables must use their targeted environment's executable format, and as one universal file (as in one .apk for Android, 1 .exe or .msi for Windows) rather than several files based off the target's CPU architecture.
+As for Linux, maybe package it in the official repository?
+Anyway, the installers should be provided by the games' publishers themselves (or a neutral archive) instead of being left to hang in some monopolist's app store.

 Data